solidoss/solidframe/tutorials/mpipc_file/README.md

 ## Overview

 In this tutorial you will learn how to use solid_frame_mpipc library for a simple remote file access client-server application pair.
-Using the pair of applications we're going to implement, you will be able to list the remote filesystem nodes and copy files from remote host to localhost.
+Using the pair of applications we're going to implement, you will be able to list the remote file-system nodes and copy files from remote host to localhost.

 **The server**: